RobinLWilson/Project_4/README.md

 ![Over_Time](https://github.com/RobinLWilson/Project_4/assets/140012839/b4a88758-2f80-4c31-a280-76e2293d782c)

 ### 3. Predictive Modeling and Results
-Model Selection: Choose appropriate models for predicting attrition.
+Model Selection:
+- We chose the Logistic Regression model because it is simple and efficient for classifications.
 Training and Testing: Split the data into training and testing sets.

 Logistic Regression with Min/Max Scaler Results: